 Step 5 – Determine who get each assets or property

 Under Tennessee law, the court will make an “equitable” distribution of each asset.
 That means that the court will do its best to make a fair distribution of each asset.
 Sit down with your spouse and see if you can agree.
 I have suggested that parties use “post a notes”.
 Each spouse gets a different and places a post a note on each item.
 Then you and your spouse can sit down and fairly divide the items that you both want.

 Step 6 – Determine the children under a Parenting Plan

 In Tennessee, including areas around Murfreesboro and Rutherford County, the court requires that parents who have children under the age of 18, those parents must complete a Parenting Plan.
 If you are not familiar with a Parenting Plan, call us at 615.585.2487 to request a Parenting Plan.

 Step 7 – Ready to proceed through the legal process

 Once you and your spouse have agreed to every item including all debt and assets, to find out about how to have an affordable divorce in Tennessee and Rutherford County, go to the website of cheapmurfreesborodivorce.com.
-If you do not have children and live in Rutherford County, all you need to do is fill out the information, pay the appropriate attorney fee (plus court costs) for an uncontested divorce, call 615.796.6093 to set up a telephone conference with the law firm of Franks & Richardson.
+If you do not have children and live in Rutherford County, all you need to do is fill out the information, pay the appropriate attorney fee (plus court costs) for an uncontested divorce, call 615.796.6093 to set up a telephone conference with The Law Firm of J. Leo Richardson, III, .
 If you have children, you can still retain us for an affordable divorce.
 Just call 615.796.6093 to set up a consultation.